-A Sermon on Ephesians 1:5Read more
+A Sermon on Adoption from Ephesians 1:5Read more

 Christians are adopted by God because He chose them.
 With careful attention to the details of Paul’s letters, Dr. Martyn Lloyd-Jones explores the purpose of salvation and the implications of being adopted into God’s family.
 To help grasp the significance of this doctrine, Dr. Lloyd-Jones explains that the term “adoption” emphasizes the standing and rank of the chosen child.
 In this sermon on adoption from Ephesians 1:5, Dr. Lloyd-Jones explains that regeneration addresses the Christian’s nature, whereas adoption is about the legal standing of the child.
 Adoption is the highest expression of God’s love towards His chosen people.
 It is the love of a Father for His child, the love of God for His creation.
 Children of God must live holy lives in keeping with their identity.
 The privileges of God’s household are found throughout Paul’s letters.
 Christians are His sons and daughters and, as the Scriptures say, heirs with Christ.